Venezuela's Maduro says U.S. diplomatic channel 'working well'

 The dialogue between the two countries seeks to separate areas of disagreement, such as a clamp-down on political opposition, from those of shared interest including peace talks in Colombia and elections in Haiti, a U.S. official familiar with the situation told Reuters last week.

-Despite the effort, Maduro has continued to accuse the United States of seeking to destabilise his government and weaken the country's economy.
+Despite the effort, Maduro has continued to accuse the United States of seeking to destabilize his government and weaken the country's economy.
 Washington denies the allegations.

 Tensions simmered in March when Obama signed an executive order that sanctioned Venezuelan officials associated with the crackdown on opposition protests in 2014.